 Authorities initially reported that the vehicle may have been stolen but later said it was not.

-At one point near the 7800 block of W. Manchester Avenue in the Playa del Rey area, the suspect struck a pedestrian who was on a scooter and ran over the man.
+At one point, the suspect struck a pedestrian who was on a scooter and ran over the man.
 The suspect, later identified by authorities as Karl Flores, never stopped and continued driving.

 WARNING: THIS VIDEO MAY BE DISTURBING TO SOME VIEWERS

-While driving on La Tijera Boulevard, a police cruiser attempted a PIT maneuver that sent the vehicle spinning.
+While driving, a police cruiser attempted a PIT maneuver that sent the vehicle spinning.
 Flores, who ended up facing the other direction, paused for a moment and then turned around to continue fleeing from police.

-Soon after, on Westchester Parkway, another PIT maneuver was done, but Flores managed to turn around and flee again.
+Soon after, another PIT maneuver was done, but Flores managed to turn around and flee again.

 Moments later, a stronger PIT maneuver was attempted, but the driver fled again despite being partially boxed in.
 During that fourth attempt, the vehicle's bumper fell off and the suspect fled at high speeds.

-The California Highway Patrol took over the wild chase at about 12:10 p.m. just north of Carson.
+The California Highway Patrol took over the wild chase at about 12:10 p.m..

-Flores eventually pulled over on the southbound 5 Freeway near Camp Pendleton in San Diego County around 1:30 p.m. after running out of gas, authorities said.
-Officers surrounded the car with their weapons drawn as a standoff went on for several minutes.
-Sheriff's officials said the suspect was not complying with commands.
+Flores eventually pulled over on the southbound 5 Freeway in San Diego County around 1:30 p.m. after running out of gas, authorities said.
+Officers surrounded the car with their weapons drawn as the standoff continued.

 CHP officials said they spoke to the suspect's wife, who said Flores served in the military and suffers from PTSD.